4 reasons to regularly review your sales ledger

 The sales ledger is one of the most important assets a business has.

-Much more than a place to document your business’s sales, outstanding invoices and money owed to debtors, it offers an incredible insight into your business performance when used right.
+Much more than a place to document your sales and outstanding invoices, when used right it offers an incredible insight into your business performance.

 1. Improve your cash flow forecasting

 Cash flow management can take many different guises.

 It’s not just your cash flow forecasts that will reveal any upcoming shortfalls – your sales ledger often holds the key to being able to nip any problems in the bud quickly.

 By maintaining a regular and thorough check of your sales ledger, cash flow forecasting can be done more accurately.